miklb/permission/README.md

 # permission
 WordPress theme with IndieWeb support baked in.
 You have permission to free your content from silos.

-Permission aims to be a  WordPress theme built to get you up and running with the IndieWeb, while having ability to easily personalize.
+Permission aims to be a WordPress theme built to get you up and running quickly with the IndieWeb, while having ability to easily personalize.

 Specifically, support out-of-the-box the primary IndieWeb WordPress plugins: